ChessWorld.net - Play Online Chess

 Your next move:

-Use the loop: safety scan → 2–3 candidates → calculate forcing lines → evaluate the result → blunder-check → choose the simplest safe move.
+Use the loop: safety scan → 2–3 candidates → calculate forcing lines → evaluation checkpoint → blunder-check → choose the simplest safe move.

 Back to Chess Topics